 3. Attach Proof of Property Ownership

-If you have properties under your name, then this is an excellent asset, and the Embassy can see it’s that you have things to return too in the country.
+If you have a list of documents and properties under your name, then this is an excellent asset, and the Embassy can see it’s that you have things to return too in the country.
 This also proves that you are indeed financially capable.
 It can be titles of Land, Condominium, Stock Investments, or Vehicle Registration.

 As I said in the introduction, don’t force yourself to have this.
 If you are young, it’s okay if you don’t own properties, yet.
 One substitute is rental agreement or contract; it also attests that you a place to go back to, sayang naman bayad.